-Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: French III
+Course #: 281400 Length of time/Credits: 1 Year/10 Credits Prerequisite: French III

-Description: This course is designed for students who have successfully completed their third year of French.
-Students will have opportunities to demonstrate their proficiency in the three modes of communication (Interpersonal, Interpretive and Presentational) defined in the Standards of Foreign Language Learning in the 21st Century and aligned to Common Core Standards.
+Description: Students will have opportunities to demonstrate their proficiency in the three modes of communication (Interpersonal, Interpretive and Presentational) defined in the Standards of Foreign Language Learning in the 21st Century and aligned to Common Core Standards.
 The class is conducted exclusively in French for active communication between the teacher and students.